mui/material-ui/docs/data/joy/components/textarea/textarea.md

 ### HTML textarea ref

-Use `slotProps.textarea` to pass props to the `ref` and other [supported attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea#attributes) to HTML textarea element.
+Use the `slotProps.textarea` attribute to pass props to the `ref` and other [supported HTML attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea#attributes) to the textarea element.

 {{"demo": "TextareaRef.js"}}